melissakinsey/employee-schema/README.md

 To use this app, type 'node index.js' on the command line.

 # FEATURES
-This app makes it easy for nondevelopers to view and interact with information stored in content management systems (CMSs) and other databases.
-Users can access information according to employee, department, or role.
-This information includes names, id numbers, titles, and salaries.
+This app makes it easy for nondevelopers to view and interact with content management systems (CMSs) and other databases.
+Users can access data—including names, id numbers, titles, and salaries—by employee, department, or role.

 # TECHNICAL SPECS
 * Runs on the command line.